mmehdig/mmehdig.github.io/_posts/2017-08-09-diversity.markdown

 can ask their employees "if you say something that hurts us and other we will fire you" but this is definitely not a definition for an open environment.

-I believe they could do better by not firing someone who expressed his opinion in the internal memo.
-This action is just created a right wing martyr out of a smart 28 years old.
+I believe they could do better by turning this situation into an opportunity to have a serious conversation about diversity.
+By firing someone who expressed his opinion in the internal memo (although wrong), they created a right wing martyr out of a 28 years old.

 [theatlantic link]: https://www.theatlantic.com/politics/archive/2017/08/the-most-common-error-in-coverage-of-the-google-memo/536181/?utm_source=atlfb
 [gizmodo link]:https://gizmodo.com/exclusive-heres-the-full-10-page-anti-diversity-screed-1797564320/amp